-- As indicated above, development of numerical models is underway to assist in the evaluations of potential unreasonable impacts from pumping from the large capacity wellfields and from other pumping and drought scenarios. - Aquifer Science staff continued data collection and analysis on the Trinity Aquifer to further expand the conceptual understanding of the Trinity groundwater system within.
-These data will be crucial for informing the District's ongoing efforts to develop a sustainable yield policy framework for managing the Trinity Aquifer.
+As indicated above, development of numerical models is underway to assist in the evaluations of potential unreasonable impacts from pumping from the large capacity wellfields and from other pumping and drought scenarios.

 Objective 4-3.
 Implement separate MZs and, as warranted, different management strategies to address more effectively the groundwater management needs for the various aquifers in the District.